WPoets/awesome-enterprise/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Awesome Studio is a shortcode based platform which comes with a massive collection of beautifully crafted, fully responsive and easy to use UI Modules, making it simple for you to assemble your website like Legos.
+Awesome Studio is a sh`ortcode based platform which comes with a massive collection of beautifully crafted, fully responsive and easy to use UI Modules, making it simple for you to assemble your website like Legos.

 == Description ==